-At circular quay, you will find yourself standing between Sydney Opera House, and Sydney Harbour Bridge on the other side.
-Surrounding you will be street performers and musicians setting up for the day, fast food venues and the like.
+You will find yourself standing between the Sydney Opera House and Sydney Harbour Bridge on the other side at Circular Quay.
+Surrounding you will be street performers, musicians setting up for the day, and fast food venues.
+It’s a busy place.

-That’s right.
-Take a few minutes and just take in the view.
-You made it downunder!
-If you are a first time visitor this first glimpse of Sydney Opera House and all it stands for will stay with you.
-If you are a returning visitor then I can assure you we will never tire of this view.
+Take a few minutes to take in the view.
+You made it Downunder!
+If you are a first-time visitor, this first glimpse of Sydney Opera House and all it stands for will stay with you.
+If you are a returning visitor, I assure you you will never tire of this view.

 For an adrenaline rush on your first day in Sydney, you may like to start by climbing the Sydney Harbour Bridge.
 You need to book in advance.
-It’s windy, but it’s fantastic.
+It’s windy but fantastic.
 And this is one of those “once in a lifetime” opportunities.

 The Rocks – Sydney’s historical precinct

-After visiting the bridge, a few more steps and you are in the precinct known as The Rocks, Sydney’s historic harbor quarter.
-The city’s oldest pub, The Lord Nelson, can tell a few stories, but now The Rocks is full of restaurants, boutiques and galleries and lovely to walk around in the evenings.
+After visiting the bridge, a few more steps, and you are in the precinct known as The Rocks, Sydney’s historic harbor quarter.
+The city’s oldest pub, Lord Nelson, can tell a few stories.
+The Rocks are full of restaurants, boutiques, and galleries, and it is lovely to walk around in the evenings.

-Most famous of all is the market.
-Opens on Fridays, Saturdays and Sundays, every week, it’s a fantastic place to buy original Australian art and jewellery.
+The most famous of all is the market.
+It opens on Friday, Saturday, and Sunday each week.
+It’s a fantastic place to buy original Australian art and jewelry.

-The architectual miracle that is Sydney Opera House
+The architectural miracle that is the Sydney Opera House

-From The Rocks, head over to the the Sydney Opera House, which has become Sydney’s cultural heartbeat.
-If you want a guided tour then I recommend you book before you arrive.
+From The Rocks, head to the Opera House, which has become Sydney’s cultural heartbeat.
+If you want a guided tour, I recommend you book before arriving.

-The official guided walking tour takes about one hour, and you get to see behind the scenes and hear the history.
-It’s well worth it!
+The official guided walking tour takes about one hour, and you get to see behind the scenes and hear the history of this remarkable icon.
+It’s well worth it.

-Afterwards, visit the famous Opera Bar for the world’s best backdrop when enjoying purely Australian food and drink.
+Afterward, visit the famous Opera Bar for the world’s best backdrop when enjoying your first taste of great Australian food and drink.

 Downtown shopping at its best